CGRP Inhibitors and Realistic Expectations

 Built up excitement for CGRP inhibitors

-Finding myself on this journey with so many others across America and globally, the challenge of balancing realistic expectations together with hope turned out to be a common thread for many of us.
-As several of my family and friends could attest, my attention wasn’t focused on whether or not one of the new CGRP inhibitors would actually help me.
-Honestly, of that I had little doubt!
+I found myself on this journey with so many others across America and globally.
+The challenge of balancing realistic expectations together with hope turned out to be a common thread for many of us.
+As several of my family and friends could attest, my attention wasn't focused on whether or not one of the new CGRP inhibitors would actually help me.
+Honestly, of that, I had little doubt!
 Rather, my focus was on how quickly I could get hold of them, how long they would take to work, and, of course, there were the dreams of a new normal.
-Looking back, it was partly my unrealistic expectations that helped magnify the loops, twists, dips and turns of the ensuing rollercoaster.
+Looking back, it was partly my unrealistic expectations that helped magnify the loops, twists, dips, and turns of the ensuing rollercoaster.
 Excitement followed by frustration, anticipation by fear, and the unexpected quickly followed by failure.

 Here are some thoughts that are helping bring me balance; maybe they will help you too.

-- No Cure on the Immediate Horizon: There is no cure for migraine and unlikely to be one anywhere in the near future.
+There is no cure for migraine and unlikely to be one anywhere in the near future.
 That means everything is about management rather than resolution.
 Focusing on management means not putting all my eggs in one basket.
-It means a multi-modal approach without expectation of a miracle “cure.”
+It means a multi-modal approach without the expectation of a miracle "cure."

-- A Complex Disease without Easy Answers: Migraine has been described as a “moving target.”
-There are no easy answers for a disease that is unbelievably complex and unpredictable.
-In addition, there is no one medication or treatment that works for everyone, and even more, what may work for you at one time may stop working at any point in the future.
+Migraine has been described as a "moving target."
+There are no easy answers for an unbelievably complex and unpredictable disease.
+In addition, no one medication or treatment works for everyone, and even more, what may work for you at one time may stop working at any point in the future.
 A realistic expectation would be awareness that this is a trial and error process while having hope that something will hit the sweet spot eventually.

-- Research is Slow and Underfunded: Until the 1990s there were no medications designed specifically for abortive migraine treatment (triptans).
-Subsequently, it took another two decades for FDA approval of the first ever migraine preventive medications (CGRP monoclonal antibodies).
+Until the 1990s there were no medications designed specifically for abortive migraine treatment (triptans).
+Subsequently, it took another two decades for FDA approval of the first-ever migraine preventive medications (CGRP monoclonal antibodies).
 Research is slow and dependent on funding which is sorely lacking.
 Realistically, it is going to be as we raise our voice as a community that this starts to change.
 And, despite pain, we all have a voice that is valid!

-- Limited Physician Education: There is no mandatory education in medical school for headache disorders.
-In addition, on average there is only one certified headache specialist for every 76,000 people!
+There is no mandatory education in medical school for headache disorders.
+In addition, on average, there is only one certified headache specialist for every 76,000 people!
 Realistically, that means a lack of trained physicians on insurance networks, long waits, and short appointments.
 It means there is a need for us to educate ourselves and partner with our doctors.

-- Insurance Challenges: Private and government-funded insurance is often slow to embrace new medications, particularly new genres.
+Private and government-funded insurance is often slow to embrace new medications, particularly new genres.
 It is also still unusual for medical devices to get coverage.
 However, the squeaky wheel often gets the oil!
-Learning how to proactively be involved in the appeal process often helps positive outcomes.
+Learning how to be involved in the appeal process proactively often helps create positive outcomes.

 If that sounds more discouraging than encouraging to you, then read on!